garrickisgross/advent_of_code_2025/readme.md

 #### Part 2
 The only difference between this one and part one was the way we prepared the initial 2d array, it took me a little to reason through the construction, but once we got there, the solution was fairly straightforward.

+## Day 7 - Laboritories

+### Overview
+We are given a grid of string characters, S denotes the starting pos of the tachyon beam.
+The beam moves downwards, and when it hits a splitter "^", it splits into two beams on the left and the right and ceases to move downwards.
+Part 1 asks us to count how many time the beam splits.
+Part 2, annoyingly, involves counting all of the paths the beam can take if it only chooses one each time it hits a splitter.

+#### Part 1
+I did okay with this one.
+I legitimately simulated it in code to get the answer, was fairly straightforward..
+Part 2 however...

+#### Part 2
+Had to lean on the LLM quite a bit here.
+But essentially it uses a row by row dynamic programming approach and uses a map to hold the number of active timelines at the current row.

+- [TODO] practice dynamic programming problems to get more comfortable with this type of thing.